Anticipation is expected to increase as Iowa awaits the arrival of legal sports betting, which is scheduled to make its official debut in August.

 Ten states, mostly on the East Coast, currently have some form of sports wagering.
 New Jersey was the first state to offer sports betting outside Nevada following the repeal of the Professional and Amateur Sports Protection Act (PASPA).

-Except for neighboring Illinois, which passed a sports betting bill this year, Iowa has zero competition to the West or South of its borders.
+Except for Illinois sports betting, which was legalized this year, Iowa has zero competition to the West or South of its borders.

 For more details on the development of sports betting around the country, take a look at this interactive map courteously of Legal Sports Report.